gzuidhof/gzuidhof.github.io/_posts/2014-9-19-github-fork-button-jekyll.md

 comments: true
 ---

 I recently added a link to the bottom of every post to allow others to easily submit a pull request.
-This can be useful if your posts have code examples that may get outdated, or just for small typos.Readers can propose changes via pull request.
+This can be useful if your posts have code examples that may get outdated, or just for small typos.
+Readers can propose changes via a pull request on Github.

-It is possible since 2.4.0 (april 2013), so ensure you have a recent enough version of Jekyll.
+It is possible since Jekyll 2.4.0 (april 2013), so ensure you have a recent enough version.

 ##Here's how